barrosodavid/cs2340-android-tutorial/src/content/docs/team-intro/intro.md

 Hello!
 This is Group 40's First Project webpage for CS2340 at Georgia Tech.
 Our team is composed by the following members:

 ## David Barroso
+Third year CS GT-UC3M exchange student.
+- Development of the website & deploy with GitHub Pages.
+- Writing a part of the tutorial.
+- Implemented To-do list and Exams list in the College App.

 ## Ismael Zhu
 Third year CS GT-UC3M exchange student.
-Been in charge of creating the Course display function on the application and writing a small part of the tutorial, alongside the recording of the college app video showcase.
+- Designed and implemented the Course display function in the College App.
+- Writing a small part of the tutorial.
+- Recording of the college app video showcase.

 ## Hans Ibarra

+- Developed the Assignment screen and sorting functionality in the College App
+- Designed home screen
+-